Growing degree-day

 Growing degree days (GDD), also called growing degree units (GDUs), are a heuristic tool in phenology.
 GDD are a measure of heat accumulation used by horticulturists, gardeners, and farmers to predict plant and animal development rates such as the date that a flower will bloom, an insect will emerge from dormancy, or a crop will reach maturity.
-GDD is credited to be first defined by Reaumur in 1735.
+GDD is credited to be first defined by Réaumur in 1735.

 Introduction

 In the absence of extreme conditions such as unseasonal drought or disease, plants grow in a cumulative stepwise manner which is strongly influenced by the ambient temperature.
 Growing degree days take aspects of local weather into account and allow gardeners to predict (or, in greenhouses, even to control) the plants' pace toward maturity.

 Unless stressed by other environmental factors like moisture, the development rate from emergence to maturity for many plants depends upon the daily air temperature.
 Because many developmental events of plants and insects depend on the accumulation of specific quantities of heat, it is possible to predict when these events should occur during a growing season regardless of differences in temperatures from year to year.
 Growing degrees (GDs) is defined as the number of temperature degrees above a certain threshold base temperature, which varies among crop species.
 The base temperature is that temperature below which plant growth is zero.
 GDs are calculated each day as maximum temperature plus the minimum temperature divided by 2, minus the base temperature.
 GDUs are accumulated by adding each day's GDs contribution as the season progresses.

 GDUs can be used to: assess the suitability of a region for production of a particular crop; estimate the growth-stages of crops, weeds or even life stages of insects; predict maturity and cutting dates of forage crops; predict best timing of fertilizer or pesticide application; estimate the heat stress on crops; plan spacing of planting dates to produce separate harvest dates.
 Crop specific indices that employ separate equations for the influence of the daily minimum (nighttime) and the maximum (daytime) temperatures on growth are called crop heat units (CHUs).